A Trustworthy Man

 “That you’re both drifting in different directions.
 He’s worried about you.”

-Izzi was trying to avoid his eyes and smell only her drink.
+Izzi looked away as if bored.
 “He’s not wrong.
 I’m feeling less close to him by the day.”

 “Well after all that shit with his Dad…” She flashed her nervous, green eyes at him.
 “It made me realise how little I cared.
 He’s been there for me in a way I would never expect from anyone.
 I think now that I didn’t expect it because I knew that on some level I could never do that for someone.
 Turns out not even for him.
 Anyway, damaged people don’t owe anything to the people that helped them.
 He gave me what I needed and accidently fell in love.
 I feel sorry for him.”